Local Models (GGUF)

 Registry management

 The model registry is the authoritative name → URL index.
-Manage it from the CLI or Beam UI.
+Manage it from the CLI.

 CLI